This Step: Get a Learner Permit

 Get a Learner Permit in Washington

-You can apply for a Washington instruction permit at 15, provided you're enrolled in a driver education class.
-Otherwise, you must wait until you're 15½ or older.
-All teens under 18 years old must carry an instruction permit for a minimum of four months.
+You can apply for a Washington instruction permit at 15 years old, provided you're enrolled in a driver education class.
+Otherwise, you must wait until you're 15½ years old or older.
+All teens under 18 years old must carry an instruction permit for a minimum of 4 months.
 New drivers 18 years old or older are exempt from permit requirements.

 A) Ace a Few DMV Practice Permit Tests

 Prepare for the written test by taking several practice exams.
 All questions are similar to those found on the actual written test, based on information contained in the Washington Driver Guide―your main study source.

 The guide is available online and at all driver licensing offices.

 B) Gather Required Documents and Washington Permit Fees